orionrobots/orionrobots.github.io/_posts/2005/02/08/chinese-new-year-and-pancake-day-rolled-into-one.md

 ---
 date: 2005-02-08 12:21:59
-description: Making a Pancake Flipping Robot, Chinese New Year &gt; Pancake Day Rolled Into One
+description: Making a Pancake Flipping Robot, Chinese New Year and Pancake Day Rolled Into One
 tags: [robots, robot building]
 title: Making a Pancake Flipping Robot
 layout: post